Black Box East: Unlocking “Post-Communist” Laboratories of Globalization

-Tackling this trend, the Berliner Gazette (BG) project BLACK BOX EAST takes the case of Germany as a starting point: an expanding nation-state's entrepreneurial agenda ("first we take East Germany, then we take eastern Europe and beyond") that has reached a critical limit.
-BG founding editors Magdalena Taube and Krystian Woznicki show how studying the making of “the East” from this angle means unlocking black-boxed post-communist laboratories of globalization and exploring their dormant potential for alternatives.
+Scrutinizing the double standards underlying capitalism’s post-1989 expansion, the Berliner Gazette (BG) project BLACK BOX EAST takes the case of Germany as a starting point: a nation-state whose entrepreneurial agenda (“first we take East Germany, then we take eastern Europe and beyond”) has reached a critical limit.

-The fact that the “the new states” are often depicted as an almost incomprehensible historical object serves different interests that shaped political conditions after the fall of the wall and in the course of reunification.
+The fact that the “the new states” have become synonymous with “the East” as an almost incomprehensible historical object serves different interests that shaped political conditions after the fall of the wall and in the course of so-called “reunification.”
 The privatization of state-owned enterprises, for example, has led not least of all to the transformation of public entities into private, profit-oriented entities, whose protocols have come to override if not substitute for the public sphere.
 The Othering of “the East” thus had a crucial meaning for the strategy of black-boxing that is in turn key to the privatization process: deals could be made in the back room, inaccessible to the public, deals that even today are in some respects beyond immediate comprehension.
 This fostered the rise of what could bluntly be called mafia politics of neoliberalism.

 II.
 Today, Germany’s capacities as a platform for global capital crucially hinge upon successfully maintaining eastern Germany as a hub of global logistics networks and largely untransparent supply chains, a supposedly perfect territory for deterritorialized, transnational corporations and their branch offices, warehouses, call centers, and factories.
 Meanwhile, the mainstream media support Germany’s capitalist interests by continuing to Other “the East,” thus strengthening its black-box nimbus.